 First, note that it inherits from CachingChain.
-When you inherit from Chain, you have to specify whether it is caching or not.
-Here we chose caching, but if you want a non-caching version, all you have to do is create a new class that is identical to this one except that it inherits from NonCachingChain.
+When you inherit from Chain, you have two options.
+You can specify either a caching or non-caching version of the chain (which has preset cache capacities), or you can directly instantiate Chain with a specified cache capacity.
+Note that chains are themselves do not extend the Cacheable trait, since the support of a can be infinite.
 Also, when you inherit from a class, you have to explicitly pass along the name and collection arguments.

 The operation of the chain can be thought of as follows: first, produce specific values for each of the options.
 Then, given such a specific set of values, create an atomic uniform element over those values.
 Finally, generate a specific value from the atomic uniform element, i.e., a uniformly chosen value from those values.